Show All Answers

 •Special Requirements: Some job announcements include mandatory requirements for licenses, bilingual ability, certificates, etc. A candidate must meet these requirements in order to be considered for the job opening.

 WINTER WEATHER POLICY: If Norwalk Public Schools are closed, fingerprinting is canceled.
 If there is an early dismissal there will be no afternoon session.

 PLEASE MOISTURIZE YOUR HANDS FOR SEVERAL DAYS PRIOR TO FINGERPRINTING.

-Only Norwalk residents or those employed by a business in Norwalk are eligible for printing.
+Only Norwalk residents or persons requiring fingerprinting for conditions of employment with a business in the City of Norwalk are eligible for fingerprinting.
 You must present a Photo Identification to be fingerprinted and proof of Norwalk residency such as utility or tax bills if your license does not list a Norwalk address.
 If fingerprinting is for a Norwalk employer, a letter from the business indicating your employment and purposes of the fingerprinting OR fingerprint cards supplied by the employer are required.
 The cost of fingerprinting is $ 10.00 cash per person for up to two fingerprint cards.
 Each additional fingerprint card over two cards is $ 5.00 each.
 CASH ONLY, No Checks or Credit Cards will be accepted.
 Come to Norwalk Police Headquarters at 1 Monroe Street, and upon entering the front lobby, go to the left to the Records Division window for assistance.
 We do not fingerprint for Immigration Applications.
 Any questions concerning your eligibility for fingerprinting you may contact the Identification Unit at 203-854-3019 or 854-3164.